ejatkin/CV/README.md

 ## Elizabeth Atkin

 I left the civil service to pursue a long-standing interest in all things digital.
 I wanted to see where my enthusiasm would take me and it led me to Makers Academy - Europe’s \#1 developer bootcamp.
-I’m excited to see where it will lead me next: hopefully to a full-stack junior developer role where I can also gain experience in product management and business strategy.
+I’m excited to see where it will lead me next: hopefully to a role where I can combine full-stack development with experience in product management and business strategy.

 ## Skills